cx478815108/TokenOperationQueue/README.md

 ### TokenOperationQueue

-A GCD wrapper that allow you set the max number of concurrent.
+A global concurrent queue(GCD wrapper) that allow you set the max number of concurrent (max count must >= 2)

+TokenOperationQueue can blocks execution of the current thread until the operation object finishes its task by queue.chain_waitUntilFinished()

+TokenOperationQueue can cancel operations witch are not running by queue.chain_cancelAllOperations

 So easy to use!

-You can also run operation serially.

 ### TokenOperationTool